FTdiscovery/EKALGO/README.md

 Since multiple trained neural networks with the exact same data still may not obtain the exact same values for the probability boards (i.e. 0.48 vs 0.52), we will pair these different prediction networks against each other for a clash of the still dumb titans.

 <h4> Board Representation </h4>

-<br>For the features, we have a straight up 19x19 board representation of the board, as well as the colour (black/white) to move at that position.
+For the features, we have a straight up 19x19 board representation of the board, as well as the colour (black/white) to move at that position.
 Possible convolutions and kernels can be used to represent the data.
 <br>
 Given my status as a patzer, a poor Go player with only around 5 games of experience, I have a very limited knowledge of the game regardless.
 However, the goal is to get the computer to learn these trends.

 <h3> Step 1A: Monte Carlo Tree Search Creation </h3>